 Contact us today to schedule a consultation with our physician or learn more about our services.

-Common Causes of Construction Worker Injuries
+Common Causes of Construction Worker Injury

 - Falls.
 Many construction workers consistently do their jobs high off of the ground, whether on scaffolding or walking on large metal beams.
-Even when all the safety precautions are taken, construction workers can fall from these great heights, resulting in a variety of injuries, such as fractured bones, lacerations, and internal organ damage.
+Even when all the safety precautions are taken, construction workers can fall from these great heights, resulting in a variety of health issues, such as fractured bones, lacerations, and internal organ damage.

 - Burns.
 Depending on the job a construction worker is doing, he or she may encounter high temperatures or burning chemicals from the machinery or materials being worked with.
 Burns can be extremely painful, and if not treated correctly, permanently affect a worker’s professional and personal life.